US Open Lookahead: Osaka takes Slam win streak to 3rd round

 NEW YORK (AP) — LOOKAHEAD TO FRIDAY

 Naomi Osaka has won 16 straight Grand Slam matches as she takes on 18-year-old Canadian Leylah Fernandez in the U.S. Open.
 Osaka caught a break when her last opponent withdrew from their scheduled match and she rolled into the third round.
 Fernandez was one of five teenagers to reach the second round.
-Osaka, the defending champion, is in pursuit of her fifth career Grand Slam.
-Women’s No. 2 Aryna Sabalenka also is in action, and the three-time U.S. Open finalist Victoria Azarenka (2012, 2013, 2020) takes on ninth-seeded Garbine Muguruza.
-Men’s No. 2 Daniil Medvedev, the 2019 runner-up, faces Pablo Andújar.
+Osaka, the defending champion, is in pursuit of her fifth career Grand Slam trophy.
+No. 2 Aryna Sabalenka also is in action, and the three-time U.S. Open finalist Victoria Azarenka (2012, 2013, 2020) takes on Garbiñe Muguruza in a showdown between two women with two Slam titles apiece.
+No. 2 Daniil Medvedev, the 2019 runner-up, faces Pablo Andújar.
 Medvedev is trying to take the next step and win his first Grand Slam title.
 He’s yet to drop a set.
-It’s a battle of the qualifiers when Henri Laaksonen plays Peter Gojowczyk.
-They are part of a group of five qualifiers to reach the third round.
-It’s the most in the U.S. Open since 1984 and most to reach any Grand Slam third round since the 2011 French Open had six.
+Henri Laaksonen plays Peter Gojowczyk in a match between two of the five qualifiers who reached the third round.

 FRIDAY’S FORECAST